osu-wams/osu_migrations/README.md

     Associate different Nodes with their Groups and create menu entries.
     `drush migrate:import --tag='OSU Groups'`
-    For Custom node Bundles that are Associated to Organic Groups in Drupal 7, see [Custom Content Types in Groups](#custom-content-types-in-groups)
+    For Custom node Bundles that are Associated with Organic Groups in Drupal 7, see [Custom Content Types in Groups](#custom-content-types-in-groups)

 11. ### Migrate the URL Aliases and Redirects